Part 3: Calibration & Imaging of 3C345

 ← back to top

-• In step 8, input the tasks which will apply all of the calibration derived so far to the phase calibrator.
-Remember CASA calibration always applied corrections to the original DATA column not the CORRECTED data so all calibration needs to be applied again.
+• IIn step 8, input the tasks that will apply all of the calibration derived so far to the phase calibrator.
+Remember, CASA calibration always applies corrections to the original $\texttt{DATA}$ column, not the $\texttt{CORRECTED}$ data, so all calibration needs to be applied again.

-The image made should show a dramatic increase in the S/N and the non-Gaussian ripples should have reduced in amplitude dramatically.
-I managed to get $S_p = 1.563\,\mathrm{Jy\,beam^{-1}}$, $\sigma= 1.37\,\mathrm{mJy\,beam^{-1}}$ and so a $\mathrm{S/N}=1138$.
-You should get close to this (500+) or higher S/N!
+The resulting image should demonstrate a dramatic increase in the S/N, and the non-Gaussian ripples should have significantly reduced in amplitude.
+I obtained $S_p = 1.563\,\mathrm{Jy\,beam^{-1}}$, $\sigma= 1.37\,\mathrm{mJy\,beam^{-1}}$ and so a $\mathrm{S/N}=1138$.
+You should aim for a similar S/N (at least 500 or higher).

 4G.
 Apply solutions to target and split